 Dr Cynthia Maung, herself a displaced person forced to flee her homeland in 1988, has worked tirelessly for over 20 years, providing critical healthcare to the people of Burma.

 Like many Thai towns along the Thailand-Burma border, Mae Sot is a sanctuary for many Burmese refugees in their flight from the upheaval of civil war in their own country.
 Tens of thousands of Karen and other Burmese minorities subsist on the fringes of the Thai economy and await a brighter future.
-It is here in Mae Sot – as the bitter war continues across the border – that Dr. Cynthia Maung continues, after 20 years, to face the challenges of providing health care to this sector of society.
+It is here in Mae Sot – as the bitter war continues across the border – that Dr. Cynthia Maung continues, after almost 30 years, to face the challenges of providing health care to this sector of society.

 Dr. Cynthia knows firsthand the health challenges facing refugees and the internally displaced.
 She fled her native Burma during the pro-democracy uprising in 1988.
 She was born into a Karen family in Rangoon in 1959 and grew up in Moulmein with her parents and 6 siblings.
 Cynthia attended No. 4 State High School and it was during this period that political upheaval and the student movement began to cause disruptions to the education system in Burma.
 Cynthia found that many of her friends were dropping out of school, as they needed to work in order to make a little money to assist their family.